flutter/website/src/_includes/docs/install/flutter/vscode.md

 #### Download the Flutter SDK
 {:.no_toc}

-1. Choose which folder to install Flutter using the **Select Folder for Flutter SDK** dialog.
+1. When the **Select Folder for Flutter SDK** dialog displays, choose where you want to install Flutter.

    VS Code places you in your user profile to start.
    Choose a different location.